SKDLr/3D-Horror-2/README.md

 # 👻 Echoes of the Dark

-A first-person horror game developed in **Unity** where players must navigate a dark, atmospheric environment while avoiding a relentless monster.
+A first person horror game developed in **Unity** where players must navigate a dark, atmospheric environment while avoiding a relentless monster.
 Search for keys, solve environmental challenges, and escape before the creature catches you.

 ---